 Congratulations to recent LI landscape design graduate Ruth Riske for being elected the incoming president of the Association of Professional Landscape Designers (APLD).
 APLD is a great resource and network group for landscape designers.

-Congratulations to LI/Radcliffe graduate Arleyn Levee, who was made an honorary member of the ASLA this fall in recognition for her contributions to landscape design history.
+Congratulations to LI/Radcliffe graduate Arleyn Levee, who was made an honorary member of the ASLA in recognition for her contributions to landscape design history.

 Summer and Fall internships with the Olmsted Center, National Parks Service